sakjung/sakjung.github.io/portfolio.md

 {: .box-note}
 **Note:**
-Imported and processed **unbalanced panel Excel data** about extended energy balance of various OECD countries
+<br />Imported and processed **unbalanced panel Excel data** about extended energy balance of various OECD countries
 <br />(`R`)

 There are more coming...